Las Piñas Gabaldon Hall: Existing building conditions

 The Las Piñas Gabaldon Hall integrated full air-conditioning system to cater according to its new use as an office building.
 Also, the gap between the concrete foundations and the natural ground line were used into plant boxes.
 The aluminum lettering of "Division of City Schools Las Piñas City" were added at the front facade.
 Also, green polycarbonate curved roofing were installed within the two entrances of the hall to provide shading.

 The exposed pipe systems are still present and functioning.
 The G.I roofing and gutters have been changed.
 The eaves, as well as the walls, received general painting works for aesthetic and functional improvement.
 The original extension walls were made out of wood and replaced with concrete at some time.

 Other replacements include fixed jalousies on the sides of the hall, new ceilings, fixed cement partitions (collapsible wooden partitions before), and clay and wood tiles.

 Division of City Schools Las Piñas

 The Division of City Schools, Las Piñas was established as one of the thirteen divisions of DECS – National Capital Region.
 It was formally opened on July 2, 1997, with the grant of cityhood to the former town of Las Piñas.
 Pursuant to Section 44 of the Las Piñas Charter, otherwise known as Republic Act No. 8251, the City Schools Division was officially created and was officially separated from the Division of Parañaque – Las Piñas (PARLAS) during a formal turnover ceremony held on June 27, 1997.

 Maintaining the over-all administration and supervision of elementary and secondary or basic education at the division level is the promotional or supervisory staff headed by Ms. Virginia L. Peñafuerte as its City Schools Division Superintendent who is ably supported by Dr. Lourdes M. Victoriano as its Assistant Schools Division Superintendent.

-Mission

-"We at the Division of Las Piñas shall unceasingly strive to provide quality, dynamic and relevant education among learners through responsive and technologically-based curriculum, highly motivated and competent teachers in a child-friendly environment."

-"We at the Division of City Schools – Las Piñas shall relentlessly strive to provide equal and equitable access to quality and relevant education with the belief that education can empower man to shape his own destiny."

-Vision

-"The Division of Las Piñas is a model division committed in developing a culture of excellence in the delivery of quality education.
-It is a highly performing system responsive to the needs of the learners and society in producing globally competitive, productive and morally upright learners."

-"The Division of City Schools – Las Piñas is a model in the delivery of quality education; a system of education that responds to the cultural, educational, environmental, financial, commercial, industrial, technical, and technological demands of the progressively thriving City of Las Piñas in the 21st century."